Terasology/WorkstationCrafting/README.md

 ============

-This module adds a more detailed set of classes (compared to the Crafting module) that allow for more complicated and detailed crafting.
-This is intended to be extended by other modules.
+This module adds a more detailed set of classes (compared to the Crafting module) that allow for more complicated and detailed crafting at Workstations.
+This is a direct extension to the `Workstation` module.
+This is intended to be extended by other modules, and contains NatureCrafting, the tier 0 or base material level for the `NeoThroughoutTheAges` (or NeoTTA) family of modules.

 Currently under reorganization.

+**Important Note:** If you wish to use the `extendedProcesses` branch of this module, make sure to switch to the `extendedProcesses` branch of `Workstation`.
+Otherwise, various features may break or act unstable.

 ===